EasternPA/32.22-to-beta/README.md

 ### How to use it

 Clone the repository, fire up Node-RED, click the 3-bar "hamburger" menu in the upper right corner, and click on Import.
 Navigate to the location where you cloned the repo and import the file.
 Open the debug window, click on the red Deploy button in the upper right corne, and you will see at least the first of the two example lines shown below in the Output section.
-You will see the number of vehicles running 2021.32.22 and any Model 3 LR AWDs that have recently been upgraded to 2021.36.5.3 akd FSD Beta 10.3.1.
+You will see the number of vehicles running 2021.32.22 and any Model 3 LR AWDs that have recently been upgraded from 2021.32.22 to 2021.36.5.3 akd FSD Beta 10.3.1.

 ### How it works